EveCharbie/YeadonModelGenerator/README.md

 ```

 # Getting Started
-After taking the 4 pictures, you have to put them in the img folder:
+After taking the 5 pictures, you have to put them in the img folder ("THE_NAME" is the input you entered in the app):
-THE_NAME_front_img - THE_NAME_r_tuck_img - THE_NAME_side_img - THE_NAME_tuck_img
+THE_NAME_front_img - THE_NAME_r_tuck_img - THE_NAME_side_img - THE_NAME_tuck_img - THE_NAME_pike_img
 ```bash
 make run
 ```
-it will create a .txt file named: THE_NAME.txt ("THE_NAME" is the input you entered in the app).
+it will create a .txt file named: THE_NAME.txt.
-This command will also create a folder named THE_NAME_dir where you will have all your images modified to check manually.
+This command will also create a folder named THE_NAME_dir where you will have all your modified images to check manually.

 If you want you can enter the mass to have better results using the command:
 ```bash